isomerpages/mlaw-cmc/_partner-with-us/5f-Apply-to-Volunteer.md

 ---

-**##Volunteer CMC Mediator Application Form**
+## Volunteer CMC Mediator Application Form

 <div class="image"><img src="/images/1504161341121.png/" title="Volunteer CMC Mediator Application Form" alt="Volunteer CMC Mediator Application Form" style="width: 600px"></div>

-To apply as a volunteer CMC Mediator, you have to meet the following criteria:
+<p>To apply as a volunteer CMC Mediator, you have to meet the following criteria:</p>

 1) You are a Singapore Citizen or Singapore Permanent Resident;
 2) Aged 30 years and above;